 Similar injustices also play out in industrial animal agriculture.
-Factory farms are often sited near low-income, minority communities who are subjected to significant air and water pollution.
-Work in meatpacking facilities, on factory farms, and in abattoirs is tough, low-paid labor, often carried out by vulnerable members of society.
+Industrial animal production facilities are often sited near low-income, minority communities who are subjected to significant air and water pollution.
+Work in meatpacking facilities, on intensive animal farms, and in abattoirs is tough, low-paid labor, often carried out by vulnerable members of society.
 In the US, for instance, it is often carried out by women, people of color, and immigrants who have fewer employment opportunities and, as a result, are afraid to speak up about exploitative work practices

 The COVID-19 pandemic has exposed the systemic exploitation of these workers; they have been among the hardest hit by COVID-19 outbreaks due to unsafe working conditions.
-Moreover, factory farms themselves are a pandemic risk, with perfect conditions for zoonotic diseases to make the jump from humans to animals.
+Moreover, industrial animal production facilities themselves are a pandemic risk, with perfect conditions for zoonotic diseases to make the jump from humans to animals.

 Industrial animal agriculture also threatens thousands of species with extinction by converting their habitat to agricultural land, while industrial agriculture overall is now a primary driver of environmental destruction in the world.
 And then there are the livestock animals themselves, brutalized and slaughtered by the billions every year.